Nigel2392/lolin32-ble-keyboard/README.md

 Three separate LED's are turned on when the corresponding button is pressed: i.e. `a` button turns on the left LED, `b` button turns on the middle LED and `c` button turns on the right LED.

+(In reality, there are three LEDs connected in serial for each one on the diagram - I don't have any resistors)